 Lannan Foundation is no longer accepting letters of inquiry in any of our grant-making programs.
 Unsolicited proposals and letters of inquiry will not be considered.

-Grants are awarded to nonprofit organizations only.
-Please check the list of current and recent past grants in each of the program areas to understand the present interests of the Board of Directors.
+Grants are awarded to 501(c)(3) organizations and U.S. federally recognized tribes only.
+A list of current and recent past grants in each of the program areas exemplifies the Foundation’s present interests.